🧪the science

 🐁 Mice

-Longevity Testing Experiment: 20 mice per group, 11-months old, $7k USD/compound for minimum 4 months, $1k USD/mo thereafter, all lab and functional testing cost extra, primary endpoint: median lifespan extension
+Longevity Testing Experiment: 20 middle aged (12 months old) mice per group, minimum 4 months, all lab and functional testing cost extra, primary endpoint: median lifespan extension

 Last updated